A parent’s perspective on returning to work

 Never have I experienced design flaws in the acute way I do now.
 Never again will I work on a client’s project without putting my most sleep-deprived and child-weary self through the product or service experience we are helping them design.
 My new perspective adds a dimension that I couldn’t have anticipated, a valuable addition to the expertise cultivated directly from my working life in these creative fields.

 Smart Design is actively promoting extended paid leave for parents in the US through Pledge Parental Leave.
 Not only are we looking out for the happiness of our babies, but we’re taking the same human-centered design lens to our working environment – supporting our dedicated designers, technologists, engineers and strategists that we call Smarties.
-In doing so, we enable them to make the choices that feel right for their own unique circumstances, as people as well as professionals – helping them navigate their career paths toward the achievement of both fulfilment and success.
+In doing so, we enable them to make the choices that feel right for their own unique circumstances, as people as well as professionals – helping them navigate their career paths toward the achievement of both fulfillment and success.